- Not-for-profit, human rights organisation | Shepparton Location.

 - Communicate with clients and stakeholders from diverse backgrounds

-You will be joining an established and cohesive team that has a strong culture of collaboration and continuous improvement.
+You would be joining an established and cohesive team that has a strong culture of collaboration and continuous improvement.

 - 1 FTE (76 hours per fortnight) ongoing position.